infinity0/msg-notes/causal-02-consistency.rst

 resolve any duplicates, and also allows us to resend a message originally by someone else, if deemed beneficial.
 This general approach can greatly improve performance under bad network conditions.
 However, optimising the exact policy can get very complex so we'll skip that discussion for now.
+In practise, we have been using an exponential-backoff algorithm, which seems to work OK.

 .. [#Nvis] This definition becomes slightly more complex when we introduce
     partial visibility; see that chapter for details.